 Hours: Christopher Park is open from 9 AM to Dusk

 The Stonewall Uprising on June 28, 1969 is a huge milestone in the LGBT civil rights movement.
 Up until the 1960s, living openly as a lesbian, gay, bisexual, or transgender was illegal, and NYC laws were particularly harsh.
 This is a brand new National Park unit so there isn’t a Visitor Center yet, but you can get more information at Castle Clinton and online before visiting the site.
 It encompasses Stonewall Inn, Christopher Park, and a few blocks around it (see map).

-Since we went during pride month, it was decorated with flags and colorful flowers.
+Pro Tip: Go during pride month to see it decorated with flags and colorful flowers.

 9. Theodore Roosevelt Birthplace National Historic Site, Flatiron

 Visit the boyhood home of our 26th President, Theodore Roosevelt.
 During your visit, you can watch a 5-minute introductory film, check the exhibit gallery containing artifacts and historical info, or go on a guided tour of the five restored period rooms.
 Don’t forget to become a Junior Ranger too!

 I’ll admit that I knew very little about Alexander Hamilton until we saw the musical, Hamilton.
 From humble beginnings, he grew to become George Washington’s right-hand man, and eventually helped shape and build the tools to help our new country succeed.
 You can learn more about him at this country home he built in Harlem through films, exhibits, and guided tours.